tomaslangkaas/obs.js/README.md

 # obs.js
 JavaScript observable objects everywhere

-`obs.js` is a tiny JavaScript library (~0.5kb) which runs almost everywhere (ES3 compliant), making it easy to use data objects with computable and observable properties.
+`obs.js` is a tiny JavaScript library (~0.5kb) which runs almost everywhere (ES3 compliant), making it easy to work with data in observable JavaScript objects with computable properties.

 ```javascript
 // create new observable object